danwing/metadata/draft-rwbr-sconepro-flow-metadata.md

 ; the host to seek for better paths.

 Bitrate =  {
+  scope: uint     ; indicates the scope the bitrate
   nominal: uint,  ; Mbps
   ? burst-d => burst-info
 }